CreatorWorkflowsNow/lab-aemc-utah/docs/10-Before-you-begin/030-before-you-begin.md

 hide_table_of_contents: true
 ---

-##### Estimated Time to Complete: 5 minutes

-Below are some tips and tricks that you may find useful in the lab today.

 ## Remember The Copy Button

-Look for the button to the right when you see a box like this:
+Look for the button to the right when you see a text box like below .
 Click the button to copy the value in the box.

 ```
 Text to copy